ruturajpatra99/To-do-List/README.md

 Telegram - @Ruturaj_Patra

 ## Features
-1. This uses bootstrap, so page doesn't reload after any task. \
-2. You can add, delete and also update the task.
+You can add, delete and also update the task.
 ## Stacks Used - react.js, bootstrap